Cannabis and mental health

 types of cannabis, grown for their higher

-concentration of active substances.
-The name refers to the
+(tetrahydrocannabinol).
+The name refers to the pungent

-either under grow-lights or in a greenhouse, often using hydroponic
+under grow-lights or in a greenhouse, often using hydroponic

 (growing in nutrient rich liquids rather than soil) techniques.